 How to apply for funding

-The Benevolent Fund provides financial assistance to League members, or nurses who trained at Barts before September 1993, as well as nurses who have worked at Barts for a year and have joined the League.
-You can be working or retired.
-You can contact the Benevolent Fund via email or post.
+The Benevolent Fund provides financial assistance to League members, or nurses who trained at Barts before September 1993, as well as nurses who have worked at Barts hospital for a year.
+There is no requirement to be a member.
+You can be working or retired and can contact the Benevolent Fund via email or post.

 For more information please contact the Benevolent Fund Secretary in strictest confidence.